 Research into therapeutic uses of the active compounds in marijuana (cannabinoids) have shown beneficial effects in certain symptoms such as decreasing nausea and increasing appetite in people undergoing chemotherapy, and in helping with chronic nerve pain syndromes.

 To date, most research into medical uses of marijuana has focused on adults.
-Research with the teen population is limited, but there is some evidence for benefit of cannabinoids in the treatment of difficult to treat seizure disorders.
+Research with the teen population is limited, but there is some evidence for benefit of cannabinoids in the treatment of difficult to treat seizure disorders and for side effects from chemotherapy.

 Signs of marijuana use